indgrinada/indgrinada/README.md

 # hi
-🌱 i’m practicing programming 🌱
+i’m a huge primus fan practicing programming

 <!--
 **indgrinada/indgrinada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.